Averting the infrared catastrophe in the gold standard of quantum chemistry

-\emph{The ring summation} -- As already demonstrated by Macke in 1950~\cite{macke_uber_1950}, the divergence in second-order perturbation theory can be averted by including carefully selected higher-order contributions of the many-electron perturbation expansion, corresponding to ring diagrams.
-Algebraically this can be implemented by solving the ring-coupled-cluster amplitude equation given by
+The numerical procedure follows the description in Ref.~\cite{Shepherd2014}.
+We use twist averaging which helps to reduce the fluctuations due to discretization errors of the finite simulation cell~\cite{Gruber2018,Drummond2008,Lin2001}.

-which formally agrees with solving the Cassida equations~\cite{scuseria_2008}.
-For the ring-coupled-cluster correlation energy to converge in the long wavelength limit, the first term on the right-hand side of Eq.(\ref{eq:t-ring}), which is equivalent to MP2 theory, needs to be partly cancelled by the additional linear ring (lr) and quadratic ring (qr) terms in the amplitudes.
-Note that for small values of $\mathbf{q}$ the sign of the MP2 and quadratic terms is negative, whereas the linear term is positive.
-This implies that, although all three terms diverge individually with the same power law as MP2, there exists a non-trivial cancellation in the long wavelength limit.
-We complement the above discussion by numerically studying the rCCD transition structure factor and its individual diagrammatic contributions~\cite{Irmler2019} given by
+\emph{The ring summation.} ---- As already demonstrated by Macke in 1950~\cite{macke_uber_1950}, the divergence in second-order perturbation theory can be averted by including carefully selected higher-order contributions of the many-electron perturbation expansion, corresponding to ring diagrams.
+Algebraically, this can be implemented by solving the ring-coupled-cluster amplitude equation given by

-The calculated contributions to $S(\mathbf{q})$ are depicted in Fig.~\ref{fig:sofg}(a).
-Although the individual contributions diverge, the total rCCD transition structure factor converges towards zero in the limit of $\mathbf{q} \rightarrow 0$ (see Fig.~\ref{fig:sofg}(b)).
-We also stress that the leading order behaviour of $S^\text{rCCD}(\mathbf{q})$ in the limit $|\mathbf{q}| \rightarrow 0$ is $S^\text{rCCD}(\mathbf{q})\propto |\mathbf{q}|$.
-This was shown by Bishop and L\"{u}hrmann~\cite{bishop_1982} (see Ref.~\cite{Mihm2023} for a detailed discussion).
-For simulation cells with finite electron numbers this leads to a finite size error scaling of $N^{-2/3}$, where $N$ is the number of electrons.
-In passing, we note that insulating systems have a different leading order behaviour around $\mathbf{q} \rightarrow 0$ given by $S^\text{rCCD}(\mathbf{q})\propto |\mathbf{q}|^2$, implying a finite size error scaling of $N^{-1}$~\cite{Liao2016,Martin2016}.
+which is formally equivalent to solving the Casida equations~\cite{scuseria_2008}.
+For the ring-coupled-cluster correlation energy to converge in the long wavelength limit, the first term on the right-hand side of Eq.(\ref{eq:t-ring}), which is equivalent to MP2 theory, needs to be partially canceled by the additional linear ring (lr) and quadratic ring (qr) terms in the amplitudes.

-We now address the question, how the terms on the right-hand-side in Eq.~(\ref{eq:srccd}) cancel each other in the limit $|\mathbf{q}| \rightarrow 0$?
-To this end we re-write Eq.~(\ref{eq:t-ring}) in the following way
+We now address the question: How do the terms on the right-hand side in Eq.~(\ref{eq:t-ring}) cancel each other in the limit $|\mathbf{q}| \rightarrow 0$?
+To this end, we rewrite Eq.~(\ref{eq:t-ring}) in the following way